osc-vitap/OSC-Docs/OSC-Talks-Session-1/README.md

  >
  > This command includes then untracked files.

- > Adding all the files to stash:
+ > Adding all the files to stash,
  >
  > command: `git stash -a`